pentawork-solutions/PentaWork.Xrm.Scheduler/README.md

 ![logs.png](img//logs.png)

 In addition, the webhooks must be configured correctly.
-To do this, open the environment in the plugin registration tool and select the webhook.
+To do this, open the environment in the plugin registration tool and select the webhooks.
 Here you have to enter the correct URL to the web server as well as the API key (default is **123**), which can be configured in the web.config.

 ![webhooks.png](img//webhooks.png)